 The Flag of Thomas Tew

 Thomas Tew was an English pirate from the 17th century who was known as “The Rhode Island Pirate.”
 Before his career in piracy, he was a privateer.
-His most famous accomplishment is his two major pirate cruises.
+His most famous accomplishments are his two major pirate cruises.
 He died on the second cruise.

 His flag is free from most Jolly Roger imagery, except for the background of the black flag.
 His flag is instead a hand holding a knife — one of the universal symbols of violence.

 Tew’s warning was well-received.
-Even though Tew had only been a pirate for three years, he had amassed a wealth of approximately over 1 million dollars in today’s currency by the time that he died.
+Although He had only been a pirate for three years, he had amassed approximately 1 million dollars in today’s currency by the time he died.

 The Flag of Edward Teach